 None of the stories about him discussing his early years in public access or local Austin radio, none of them mention his ridiculously explosive voiceover career.

-There aren't credits to his name from that period that you can find, which would be the case if he'd done any work in films or TV.
+There aren't credits to his name from that period you can find, which would be the case if he'd done any work in films or TV.

 By the time Obama was elected, Alex was already years into being a pretty widely known lunatic.

-He put out his Bohemian Grove film in 2000, and after 9-11, he was cemented in his images of a 9-11 conspiracy theorist.
+He put out his Bohemian Grove film in 2000, and after 9-11, he was cemented in his images of 9-11 conspiracy theorist.

-Alex wants the image to be that he criticized Obama and lost about a million dollars a year in his side hustle, because the only real currency in right-wing media is victimhood.
+Alex wants the image to be that he criticized Obama and lost about a million dollars a year in his side hustle because the only real currency in right-wing media is victimhood.

-He needs you to think that he's been oppressed for his political positions, but unfortunately, he's making all of this up, so the figures that he comes up with just sound comical.
+He needs you to think that he's been oppressed for his political positions, but unfortunately, he's making all of this up.

 If Alex made $800,000 in a year doing voiceovers, he would have legitimately been one of the top people in the field.